Mark G. Shrime: Career

 Shrime has worked as a surgeon with Mercy Ships since 2008.
 From 2009 to 2011, he worked as a head and neck surgical oncologist at the Boston Medical Center and the Boston VA Medical Center.
 In 2009, he was the first to publish the relationship between nodal density and survival in head and neck cancer.
 Beginning in 2011 and continuing until 2018, he worked as an otolaryngologist at the Massachusetts Eye and Ear Infirmary.

 He also worked as the Research Director for the Harvard Program in Global Surgery and Social Change from 2011 until 2020.
 In 2018, Dr. Shrime became a visiting research scholar at the Princeton University Center for Health and Well-being.
 In July 2020, he took the role of Chair of Global Surgery at the Royal College of Surgeons in Ireland.
-He has published over 180 peer-reviewed publications, including in The Lancet and PLOS Medicine, and has an h-index of 56.
+He has published over 180 peer-reviewed publications, including in The Lancet and PLOS Medicine, and has an h-index of 64.

 In 2019, Shrime delivered the commencement address at Cistercian Preparatory School, and in 2021, he delivered the Kapuscinski Lecture in Global Development, hosted by the European Commission.
 He was featured in the National Geographic documentary about Mercy Ships, The Surgery Ship.

 In 2022, Shrime published his first book, Solving for Why with Twelve Books, an imprint of Hachette.
+In 2024, he delivered a TEDx talk entitled Putting Path over Purpose for a TEDx event at Boston College on the theme Solve for Why.